 - Providing a better way to contact managers for the roadmap approval

-- Giving the entire firm a clear idea of the product roadmap and its stage
+- Giving the entire firm a clear idea of the product roadmap and its phases

-It’s easier when you use a product roadmap tool to build a great roadmap, but there are several ways to create a roadmap.
+It’s easier when you use a product roadmap tool to build a great roadmap, Also there are several ways to create a progressing roadmap.

-Product roadmaps give you very valuable results if done correctly, never let your efforts on setting up a roadmap fall.
+Product roadmaps give you very valuable results only if your progress is in a way of the roadmap you created, so, never let your efforts on setting up a roadmap fall.

 Keep updating your product roadmaps according to the economic changes constantly throughout the product life cycle.
 Clear off the pieces of information that you used already for the previous release so that you need not confuse it with the same information for your next release.